BBMRI-ERIC/miabis/all attributes.md

 ### All attributes

 Here are listed all the attributes currently forming MIABIS terminology.
 The table shows attribute names, descriptions and the entities they belong to.
-The Attribute codes are left out from the table and can be found in the entity-specific tables.
+The attribute codes are left out from the table and can be found in the entity-specific tables.

 |Attribute Name | Description | Belongs to entity|
 |---|---|---|